Erisae/LeetCode-Fighter/ML_coding/ML_readme.md

         - np.mean(a, axis=b, keep_dim=True)
         - np.sum(a)
         - np.sqrt(a)
+    - Indexing
+        - np.array can index np.array
+        - np.argmax(array, axis=0), np.argmax() -> can be used for further index
 - PyTorch
 - Counter
     - Counter.most_common(n) -> getting the n most common words (so it is a list)